MLOps Pipeline

 Common strategies:

-• class_weight="balanced" — Tell scikit-learn to weight the minority class more heavily.
+• class_weight="balanced" — Tell scikit-learn to weight the minority class more heavily during training.
 Easy win, try this first.

 • SMOTE — Synthetic Minority Over-sampling Technique.
 Generates synthetic minority class examples.